textnet/textnet-ex/README.md

 # SMALL THINGS TO PLAY WITH WHEN NOT ENOUGH CONCENTRATION
-- Write documentation on 1) Universe and 2) Written Word
 - excessive position submit (e.g. pickup)
 - Apple Developer certificate
 - another session of documentation